 Spot Some Grizzlies, Cougars and Moose!

-The Canada Rocky Mountains are rife with wildlife; they roam free here and there’s a severe hunting restriction.
+The Canada Rocky Mountains are rife with wildlife; they roam free here and there’s a severe hunting restriction so rifle or bow hunting is very limited.
 You can, of course, shoot them with your cameras.
 Keep an eye out for large mammals such as grizzlies, moose, black bears, wolves, deer, cougars, coyotes, elk, and big horn sheep.
 If you’re a wildlife enthusiast, the dazzling Rockies will be your home destination.
 It’s easier to spot the wildlife during dusk and dawn, since that’s when they come out to hunt for food.

 Tip: Head out to the Rockies during spring or fall if you want to capture images of the wildlife here, particularly bears and moose.